|Table after DT4|

 Following your registration, you will receive an email to confirm that you are available to enter tournaments, and at this stage you can login to make your entry to the relevant events This verification may take up to 48 hours.

-Entries have a closing date of 2pm on the Friday immediately before each weekend.
+All entries have a closing date/time of 2pm on the Friday immediately before each weekend.

 Runner – Up £1,000